 Minimizes Pressure Ulcers

-This is the percentage of residents who sustained a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a measure of nursing care .
-Pressure ulcers, also called bed sores, are often the result of residents staying in one position for too long.
+This tells you the percentage of residents who have had a pressure ulcer.
+Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
+Pressure ulcers, which are also known as bed sores, are often the result of residents staying in one position for too long.